- conduct Federal tax research of Tax Court cases

 The award recipient has earned separate Masters degrees in Management and Taxation.

 The Tax Law Institute's sponsored Hawaii Low Income Taxpayer Clinic was approved for funding by the Taxpayer Advocate Service of the Internal Revenue Service in November 2020.
-Located on the Hawaiian island of Oahu, adjacent to Waikiki Beach, at 500 Ala Moana Blvd, the LITC is directed by Janean Kong, Certified Professional Accountant and IRS Special Enrolled Agent.
+Located on the Hawaiian island of Oahu, adjacent to Waikiki Beach, at 500 Ala Moana Blvd, the LITC is directed by Janean Kong, Certified Professional Accountant and IRS Enrolled Agent.
+In addition to her role as Clinic Director, she will serve as the Qualified Tax Expert.
 Ms. Kong has been associated with TLI since 2014 and is currently a member of the TLI Teaching Faculty and a Certified Pretrial Tax Litigation Specialist with U.S. Tax Court Litigators.org.
 She assists in the Branerton Mock Conferences in the United States Tax Court Trial Practice and Litigation Program.
 She is certified by the State of Hawaii as a Tax Strategist, Tax Coach, Master Tutor and is a graduate of the University of Hawaii Professional Program in Accounting.
-She will be assisted by Rod Monger, Qualified Tax Expert and IRS Special Enrolled Agent.
+She will be assisted by Rod Monger, IRS Enrolled Agent.
+He will become the Clinic's Tax Compliance Officer and Quaified Business Administrator.
 Mr. Monger serves as the Interim Director of Tutorial Services at TLI and is an adjunct professor of accounting at St. Mary's University.
 He holds a Ph.D. in Accounting, MBA, and B.Sc. in Economics from the University of Houston in Texas.

 The Low Income Taxpayer Clinic (LITC) Program is a matching federal grant program that provides up to $100,000 per year to qualified organizations to represent low income taxpayers in controversies with the IRS and provide education and outreach to taxpayers who speak English as a second language (ESL).
 Qualified organizations include, among others, academic institutions and nonprofit organizations throughout the U.S. that must meet the goals of the program.